Helkem/ZeroXNFTs/README.md

 Tested with v20.12.2

 ### Installing
-* Before running locally, make sure to duplicate `.env.template` to a new file called `.env`, and update its values to a valid MORALIS API key.
+* Before running locally, make sure to navigate to the api folder duplicate `.env_sample` to a new file called `.env`, and update its values to a valid MORALIS API key.

 ### Executing program
 * Update `.env` file with a valid api key